Yikez978/PasteScraper/README.md

+This project is a fork of Jordan Wright's Dumpmon for twitter.

+I've done some rewrites, removed Twitter functionality, and will be monitoring additional keywords of interest to me I also plan on monitoring some additional sites (Dumpmon currently monitors pastebin, pastie, and slexy).
+This code can be easily repurposed to constantly monitor anything for interesting characteristics

+Work is still in progress

 TODO LIST
 * Logic to weigh interesting characteristics against uninteresting characteristics
 * We are looking for pastes with LARGE NUMBERS of emails, hashes, and credentials.